mkem114/SOFTENG-702-Android-Cursor/README.md

 - `simulateTouchUp()` - simulate a touch release event on the current position

 _See FindFood for an example of a complete app that has our library imported_

-## Physical Buttons

-Currently, as a proof of concept, the volume up button can be configured to toggle cursor sensitivity or switch cursor.
-This is an example of settings the application developer using our library can provide, to give their users more fine-grained control.

-_User Study app provides this setting, so users can set VOL_UP to change cursor sensitivity, and select the mode that they prefer (see Cursor Sensitivity Levels below)._

-_FindFood does not provide this setting, and the developer (us) has set in the code that VOL_UP changes the cursor appearance.
-The user therefore cannot change the cursor sensitivity._

-## Cursor Sensitivity Levels

-*   DWELL: if we think you intend on dwelling on the same location, we will keep the cursor stationary from jitter
-*   SMOOTHEST: lowest sensitivity to change in angles, but may appear laggy
-*   NO_DWELL: same sensitivity as dwell, but won't keep cursor stationary, for fine-grained control

-_Note: FindFood is set to SMOOTHEST_

-## Back-Tapping to Click Functionality

-In order to utilising tapping the back of the device for clicking, the βTap Service application must be installed on the device.
-Simply install the application from Google Play - [Download βTap Service](https://play.google.com/store/apps/details?id=com.prhlt.aemus.BoDTapService).
-Then, the application that uses the cursor should be able to perform the clicking function via a back tap.

 ## Project Plan vs. Implementation